Solving Noise & Vibration Problems

 Our Acoustical Engineers Have Helped Canadian Organizations Solve Their Noise and Vibration Problems for Over 25 Years

 With unrivalled expertise in the field of vibro-acoustics, backed by more than 25 years’ practical experience, we’re proud to offer acoustical engineering services and cutting-edge noise and vibration control solutions across Ontario through our Toronto office.
 We employ a vastly skilled team of over 100 experts, including 30 acousticians and PhDs specialized in vibro-acoustics.
-Our dedicated workforce pool their accumulated knowledge and collective expertise to solve any problem related to:
+Our dedicated workforce pool their accumulated field experience and collective know-how to help you solve any problem related to:

 - Building & room acoustics (HVAC system noise, room soundproofing, facade sound insulation, structure-borne noise and vibration control, reverberation issues, speech privacy and intelligibility optimization, acoustic performance measurements, evaluations and recommendations following Tarion Construction Performance Guidelines, WELL Building Standards, and LEED Green Building Rating Program.);